-I have been reviewing my workflow between the businesses and I have discovered a few things: 1-I work way to much.
-2-I dont paint enough.
-3-My creative outlets have taken on more areas that image creation.
-4-I need to get back to basics.
+I have been reviewing my workflow of my businesses and I have discovered a few things: 1-I work way to much, 2-I don’t paint enough, 3-My creative outlets have taken on more areas that image creation, 4-I need to get back to basics.

 So to get back to basics I will begin to paint and write more.
-So today I thought I would begin by re-cylcing some of the information I have had at art marketing buzz.
+So today I thought I would begin by re-cycling some of the information I have had at art marketing buzz.
 Since launching the magazine I have not really focused on writing marketing pieces.
-For me writing is an extension of doing or being.
-So if I know I am going to write some more that means I will begin again to research, try new things, fail and prosper, basically get back to the process of constant re-newal.
-So today we will head back to FaceBook.
+For me, writing is an extension of doing or being.
+So if I know I am going to write more that means I will begin again to research, try new things, fail and prosper; basically get back to the process of constant re-renewal.
+So today we will take a peek at FaceBook.

 1-Frequently post new photos and paintings.
 This is an area I really need to focus on.
 The biggest photo sharing website is not Photobucket or Flickr…it is Facebook.
 Having a good representation of your digital photography, digital paintings or your traditional media images is a good way draw in some new viewers to your profile.
 People on Facebook love beautiful imagery.

 Also keep in mind when you upload photos, several thumbnails go into the “newsfeed” of everyone on your friend list as well as on your wall.